-As a practitioner, I specialise in the relief of emotional and physical pains and a wide spectrum of traumas.
-My base is the West Midlands (UK) but I now do most of my work online, including training and mentoring.
+As an EFTi practitioner, I specialise in the relief of emotional and physical pains and a wide spectrum of traumas.
+I currently do most of my work online, including training and mentoring, but my base is in the West Midlands (UK).
 I also offer appointments by phone or – when circumstances allow - face-to-face; whatever works best for you.

-I am an Accredited EFT Master Trainer, Mentor and a member of the EFT International Executive.
+I am an Accredited EFTi Master Trainer, Mentor and served for eight years as a member of the EFT International Executive.

 I have experimented with the use of a minimal tapping intervention to ameliorate symptoms of Chronic Fatigue Syndrome and presented the results in a poster at the EFT Research Symposium, University of Staffordshire, in July 2015: See My Facebook Page

 They were also published as an article in the Journal of Health and Social Care Improvement, University of Wolverhampton, in October 2015.

 In January 2020 I presented at The EFT Gathering in Ilkley on EFT and Womb Twin Survivors.

 Articles by Hilary Jones

 The beauty of EFT is that it clears the unhelpful, life-limiting, excess emotional charge around something, but it does not remove normal emotional reactions (fire can be hugely destructive, a healthy respect for it is entirely appropriate) – nor common sense.Read More